How It Works

 All About Suppression

 Suppression is the term we use for any scenario where you want to prevent Retention.com from identifying and collecting contacts.
-The main reasons you would do this are:

 1. To avoid paying Retention.com for contacts you already have.
 You likely have an existing database of customer emails, many of whom visit your site repeatedly.
 Since you already have those email addresses, there is no reason for us to identify or deliver those to you.